pmichaillat/economic-slack/syllabus.md

 ### GitHub Discussions

-In addition to office hours, we will communicate using [GitHub Discussions](https://github.com/pascalmichaillat/economic-slack/discussions).
+In addition to office hours, we will communicate using [GitHub Discussions](https://github.com/pmichaillat/economic-slack/discussions).
 This collaborative discussion forum is designed to get you help quickly and efficiently.
 You can ask and answer questions, share updates, have open-ended conversations, and follow along on decisions affecting the course.
 So rather than emailing me or each other, I encourage you to post your questions and queries on GitHub, and to participate whenever you can.

 ## Classes

 This is a flipped course.

 + At home, you will watch lectures and read articles.
-+ Classes time will have three parts:
++ Classes time will have two parts:

 1. During the first part of the class, we will discuss the lecture material and readings.
-To lead the discussion, you will give short presentations that summarize the material from the required readings and supplemental readings.
+To lead the discussion, you will give short presentations that summarize the material from the readings.
 We will discuss anything that is unclear and answer all questions.
-    2. During the second part, we will discuss the material from lecture and readings.
-    3. During the third part of class, you will work on your research project.
+2. During the second part of class, you will work on your research project.
 This will involve both development of the project and presentation of various intermediate steps.

-## Tentative Schedule of Lectures & readings
+## Tentative schedule of lectures & readings

-At home, before each weekly meeting, you will have to watch [lecture videos](https://pascalmichaillat.org/c2/) and go over [readings](https://pascalmichaillat.org/c2/).
+At home, before each meeting, you will have to watch lecture videos and go over readings.

-+ Before Wednesday 14 September: videos & readings in ["Overview of business-cycle models"](https://pascalmichaillat.org/c2/#overview-of-business-cycle-models)
++ Before Thursday 11 January: videos & main readings in ["Introduction"](https://pascalmichaillat.org/c2/#introduction)
++ Before Tuesday 16 January: videos in ["Prevalence of slack and matching function"](https://pascalmichaillat.org/c2/#prevalence-of-slack-and-matching-function)
-+ Before Wednesday 21 September: videos & readings in ["Prevalence of slack and matching function"](https://pascalmichaillat.org/c2/#prevalence-of-slack-and-matching-function)
++ Before Thursday 18 January: main readings in ["Prevalence of slack and matching function"](https://pascalmichaillat.org/c2/#prevalence-of-slack-and-matching-function)
-+ Before Wednesday 28 September: videos 20–27 & readings in ["Basic model of slack"](https://pascalmichaillat.org/c2/#basic-model-of-slack)
++ Before Tuesday 23 January: videos in ["Basic model of slack"](https://pascalmichaillat.org/c2/#basic-model-of-slack)
-+ Before Wednesday 5 October: videos 28–40 in ["Basic model of slack"](https://pascalmichaillat.org/c2/#basic-model-of-slack)
++ Before Thursday 25 January: main readings in ["Basic model of slack"](https://pascalmichaillat.org/c2/#basic-model-of-slack)
-+ Before Wednesday 12 October: videos & readings in ["Model of slack with income and wealth inequality"](https://pascalmichaillat.org/c2/#model-of-slack-with-income-and-wealth-inequality)
++ Before Tuesday 30 January: videos in ["Model of slack with income and wealth inequality"](https://pascalmichaillat.org/c2/#model-of-slack-with-income-and-wealth-inequality) and ["Discussion of the solution concept"]
-+ Before Wednesday 19 October: videos & readings in ["Discussion of the solution concept"](https://pascalmichaillat.org/c2/#discussion-of-the-solution-concept)
++ Before Thursday 1 February: main readings in ["Model of slack with income and wealth inequality"](https://pascalmichaillat.org/c2/#model-of-slack-with-income-and-wealth-inequality) and ["Discussion of the solution concept"]
++ Before Tuesday 6 February: videos in ["Price and wage rigidities"](https://pascalmichaillat.org/c2/#price-and-wage-rigidities)
-+ Before Wednesday 26 October: videos & readings in ["Price and wage rigidities"](https://pascalmichaillat.org/c2/#price-and-wage-rigidities)
++ Before Thursday 8 February: main readings in ["Price and wage rigidities"](https://pascalmichaillat.org/c2/#price-and-wage-rigidities)
++ Before Tuesday 13 February: videos in ["Model of slack with labor and product markets"](https://pascalmichaillat.org/c2/#model-of-slack-with-labor-and-product-markets)
-+ Before Wednesday 2 November: videos & readings in ["Model of slack with labor and product markets"](https://pascalmichaillat.org/c2/#model-of-slack-with-labor-and-product-markets)
++ Before Thursday 15 February: main readings in ["Model of slack with labor and product markets"](https://pascalmichaillat.org/c2/#model-of-slack-with-labor-and-product-markets)
++ Before Tuesday 20 February: videos in  ["Dynamic model of slack"](https://pascalmichaillat.org/c2/#dynamic-model-of-slack)
-+ Before Wednesday 9 November: videos & readings in  ["Dynamic model of slack"](https://pascalmichaillat.org/c2/#dynamic-model-of-slack)
++ Before Thursday 22 February: main readings in  ["Dynamic model of slack"](https://pascalmichaillat.org/c2/#dynamic-model-of-slack)
++ Before Tuesday 27 February: videos in ["Social welfare, efficiency, and inefficiency"](https://pascalmichaillat.org/c2/#social-welfare-efficiency-and-inefficiency)
-+ Before Wednesday 16 November: videos & readings in ["Social welfare, efficiency, and inefficiency"](https://pascalmichaillat.org/c2/#social-welfare-efficiency-and-inefficiency)
++ Before Thursday 29 February: main readings in ["Social welfare, efficiency, and inefficiency"](https://pascalmichaillat.org/c2/#social-welfare-efficiency-and-inefficiency)
++ Before Tuesday 5 March: videos in ["Optimal monetary policy over the business cycle"](https://pascalmichaillat.org/c2/#optimal-monetary-policy-over-the-business-cycle)
-+ Before Wednesday 30 November: videos & readings in ["Optimal monetary policy over the business cycle"](https://pascalmichaillat.org/c2/#optimal-monetary-policy-over-the-business-cycle)
++ Before Thursday 7 March: main readings in ["Optimal monetary policy over the business cycle"](https://pascalmichaillat.org/c2/#optimal-monetary-policy-over-the-business-cycle)
++ Before Tuesday 12 March: videos in ["Optimal government spending over the business cycle"](https://pascalmichaillat.org/c2/#optimal-government-spending-over-the-business-cycle)
-+ Before Wednesday 7 December: videos & readings in ["Optimal government spending over the business cycle"](https://pascalmichaillat.org/c2/#optimal-government-spending-over-the-business-cycle)
++ Before Thursday 14 March: main readings in ["Optimal government spending over the business cycle"](https://pascalmichaillat.org/c2/#optimal-government-spending-over-the-business-cycle)

-The required readings cover important material on which the lectures are based.
+The main readings cover important material on which the lectures are based.
 You should read them from beginning to end, reproduce the key steps of the derivations, and remember the key results.
-[Supplemental readings](https://pascalmichaillat.org/c2/) are also be provided in each section.
+Additional readings are also be provided in each section.
 These readings provide additional theoretical results, empirical evidence, some background, and may provide inspiration for your research.
 If you plan to do research in macroeconomics, you are encouraged to go over all the supplemental readings as well.

 This is a tentative schedule.
-Updates to the schedule will be communicated via the [discussion forum](https://github.com/pascalmichaillat/economic-slack/discussions).
+Updates to the schedule will be communicated via the [discussion forum](https://github.com/pmichaillat/economic-slack/discussions).

+The course's lecture videos are also available as a [playlist on YouTube](https://youtube.com/playlist?list=PL5zEkRHvv2GxHa26QiEdeEybMy0UbdjmW).
+The playlist might make it easier to watch the lectures and follow the course.

 ## Summary of lectures & readings

 At the beginning of class, we will discuss the lecture material and readings.
-To lead the discussion, everyone will give a short presentation that summarizes one of the readings.
+To lead the discussion, students will give 10-minute presentation that summarize one of the readings.

-Each presentation should have at the minimum five slides addressing the following questions:
+Each presentation should have 5 slides addressing the following questions:

 1. What is the research question addressed by the paper?
 2. How does the material covered in the paper contribute to the previous literature?
 Which hole does it fill?